 Early the next morning members and guests visited the Clerk’s old regiment – The Household Cavalry Mounted Regiment.

 Below, the Master is pictured with the Clerk and with Major Richard Chambers, the Riding Master, whilst the members of the The Queen’s Life Guard prepare for inspection.
-During the tour of the barracks Die Zunftmeister, Ralph Schläpfer, made a new best friend!
+During the tour of the barracks Die Zunftmeister, Rolf Schläpfer, made a new best friend!

 The morning also included a visit to Horse Guard’s Parade and the Household Cavalry Museum.